 It is a simple yet innovative concept with a huge uptake already which demonstrates the power of digital business in today’s climate.
 The breakneck speed at which this market is developing is fascinating yet not unusual in the economic miracle that is modern China.
-This new development is also indicative of the growth of China’s creative market economy, digital start-ups are being promoted and assisted in a state sponsored move to promote the creative industries.
-These latest start up success stories partly demonstrate the effectiveness of the Chinese states’ new initiatives and policies.
+This new development is also indicative of the growth of China’s creative market economy, digital start-ups are being promoted and assisted in a state-sponsored move to promote the creative industries.
+These latest start-up success stories partly demonstrate the effectiveness of the Chinese states’ new initiatives and policies.

 Mobike VS Ofo

-Mobike (backed by Tencent, the company behind WeChat) and Ofo (backed by Didi Chuxing, the largest taxi hailing app in China) are the largest players so far.
+Mobike (backed by Tencent, the company behind WeChat) and Ofo (backed by Didi Chuxing, the largest taxi-hailing app in China) are the largest players so far.
 “Tencent and Didi each picking a different winner makes the competition much more unpredictable and interesting,” said Cao Yang, Beijing-based analyst at internet consultant IResearch.
 “It really comes down to which founder can adapt faster and leverage resources better.”

-A former Uber executive ‘ Hu Weiwei’, in China was behind the bike sharing network Mobike.
+A former Uber executive ‘ Hu Weiwei’, in China was behind the bike-sharing network Mobike.
 Mobike launched in Shanghai at the end of last year and then expanded to China’s capital, Beijing.
 The bike-lending service costs just US$0.15 per hour, along with a US$45 security deposit.
-The low cost incentivizes users to frequently ride; additionally short journeys in congested Chinese cities are often quicker by bike.
+The low cost incentivizes users to frequently ride; additionally, short journeys in congested Chinese cities are often quicker by bike.

-It will certainly make for an interesting competition with each company targeting a slightly different market.
-Mobike has gone for high-end branding with bikes that cost as much as 3,000 yuan ($440) to build and which boast striking orange wheels, solid-core tires and satellite navigation.
+It will certainly make for interesting competition with each company targeting a slightly different market.
+Mobike has gone for high-end branding with bikes that cost as much as 3,000 yuan ($440) to build and which boast striking orange wheels, solid-core tires, and satellite navigation.
 Ofo however is targeting students with bright yellow bikes costing only 250 yuan that don’t have GPS and rent for just 1 yuan per hour, typically half that of Mobike.

 A business perfectly made for success in China

-By combining Chinese online payment systems with the strong QR culture implicit to WeChat usage as well as the preference for scooters and bikes in congested Chinese cities this formula has proved incredibly successful.
+By combining Chinese online payment systems with the strong QR culture implicit in WeChat usage as well as the preference for scooters and bikes in congested Chinese cities this formula has proved incredibly successful.
 The digital marketing efforts behind the launch of such APP platforms were also very effective on the main Chinese search Engine ‘Baidu’ as well as on WeChat, the key social media platform in China.
 Low crime rates in China also contribute to success, there is little vandalizing of the bikes because of the Government’s tough stance on crime and law enforcement.

 1) First to market

-2) Act strategically, decisively and FAST.
+2) Act strategically, decisively, and FAST

 3) Innovative business ideas have traction

-Consumer uptake of this concept has been huge, this demonstrates the citizens willingness to adopt new practices and ideas when presented with practical and intelligent solutions.
+Consumer uptake of this concept has been huge, this demonstrates the citizen’s willingness to adopt new practices and ideas when presented with practical and intelligent solutions.
 This is a very positive thing for businesses looking to expand into China, but you need to ask the simple question: what problem are you solving for the Chinese?
-And how are you going tailor your business proposition to this unique market?
+And how are you going to tailor your business proposition to this unique market?